dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.operations.md

 ]
 ```

+This operation might be computationally expensive, since it may take 3 Read executions on the database for it to complete.
+You should be cautious in using it, check the [FAQ](README.faq.md) for additional details on how to see the amount of Request Units it takes to execute.

 ### GET https://functionURL/api/health
 #### Description
 Gets the status of application's health.
 Underneath, it tries to connect to the database.
-It will return HTTP 200 if everything works as intended.
+It will return HTTP 200 if everything works as intended or error 500 if something regarding the database is broken.
 #### Sample HTTP response
 ```javascript
 {